 Check here for answers to some commonly asked questions about the drum tracks I can provide for your project.
 I will add to this FAQ as I get more and more questions asked of me.
 Of course, if you have any other questions, feel free to e-mail me and I'll be happy to answer them.

-You can send your tracks using common file formats such as WAV, Broadcast WAV, AIFF and Sound Designer II.
+You can send your tracks using common file formats such as WAV, Broadcast WAV, AIFF and Sound Designer II (this one's pretty rarely used, actually).
 Any of those formats are fine for me to track to because I know Nuendo, the recording software that I use, can read them.
 You can check the Nuendo site for further information on compatible file formats.

 The easiest and most efficient way is for me to set up a Dropbox folder where you can just drag and drop your song files and I can then upload the completed drum files.

-If you are sending the files on CD or DVD, once you have your .WAV files ready to go, just burn them onto the disk and pop them in the mail to me.
+If you are sending the files on CD or DVD, once you have your .WAV files ready to go, just burn them onto the disk and pop them in the mail to me (e-mail me for the address).
 If you are using a Mac, you must burn the CD using the ISO-9660 burning standard, which allows CD's to be read on either the Mac or Windows platform (check your burning software's options for that).

 I will typically send you back 13 individual .wav files as follows: Interior Kick Drum, Exterior Kick Drum, Snare Top, Snare Bottom, Snare Rim, Tom 1, Tom 2, Tom 3, Left Overhead, Right Overhead, Left Room, Right Room and Hi Hat.
 This represents one track for each of the microphones that I normally use on the drumkit and allows for maximum flexibility when it comes to applying effects (reverbs, delays etc.), dynamics (compression, limiting etc.) and the overall blend of the drumkit.
 For example, if you would like to hear more of that bottom snare mic, you can adjust it to your hearts delight!
 If you don't like what that sounds like, you can undo it!
 Of course, if you would like to receive some other configuration of tracks, I can work that out with you on a case by case basis.

-The individual tracks are, of course, mono in that each microphone equals one track.
-Since there is more than one track, they are also done in multi-track format.
+The individual tracks are, of course, mono in that each microphone equals one track, with the multitracks being the total of the 13 individual tracks.
 The only time there would be stereo tracks is if you wanted something pre-mixed such as having all three tom mics recorded onto 2 tracks or, if you wanted to have the entire set of drum tracks premixed into one stereo track, similar to the way pre-recorded loops are normally done.

 I always suggest having a common starting point in your software such as 00:00:00:00 (or Bar 1, Beat 1 on the bars & beats grid).
-If you make a mix (as described above) that starts at 00:00:00:00 and you then send me your files, I will start recording the drum tracks at 00:00:00:00 as well.
+If you make a mix (as described above) that starts at Bar 1 (or 00:00:00:00) and you then send me your files, I will start recording the drum tracks at that same spot as well.
 Then, when you receive the tracks back from me, all you have to do is place each one in your software at the same starting point and it will automatically line up.
 It works every time and there's no need for any time code!

-This is usually caused when people forget to transfer the audio files that I send them on a disk (CD or DVD), from the disk onto their hard drive This is never a problem when I upload the files to you.
+This is a problem that almost never occurs anymore but was more common several years ago and was usually caused when people forget to transfer the audio files that were sent them on a disk (CD or DVD), from the disk onto their hard drive I've actually never experienced this problem when uploading files via a service like Dropbox or WeTransfer.

-When the tracks are on the CD, they are "read-only" which sometimes means (depending on the software and the particular operating system being used) that the software may not know what to do with the files.
-Also, if the files are still on the CD, you will be asking your software to try and run those files from your CD drive, which will not be fast enough.
+In any event, if we do us a physical disk to transfer them, it's important to remember that when the tracks are on the CD or DVD disk, they are "read-only" which sometimes means (depending on the software and the particular operating system being used) that the software may not know what to do with the files.
+Also, if the files are still on the disk, you will be asking your software to try and run those files from your CD drive, which will not be fast enough.

 You can tell me in several different ways.